matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 	Clean_String <- function(str){
 		...

 The first line should include a short general description of what the function does.
-Then for each parameter we can pass in to the function we will want to include an `@param` statment, followed by a space, followed by the parameter name exactly as it appears in our function, followed by a space, followed by a description of what that parameter can be.
+Then for each parameter we can pass in to the function we will want to include an `@param` statement, followed by a space, followed by the parameter name exactly as it appears in our function, followed by a space, followed by a description of what that parameter can be.
 We may also want to include a `@return` statement telling the user what the function returns.
-Critically, if we want the user to be able to access the function in R, we will want to inlcude a `@export` on the line directly before the function definition begins.
+Critically, if we want the user to be able to access the function in R, we will want to include a `@export` on the line directly before the function definition begins.
 Once we have documented each function we wish the user to have access to in this way (internal functions do not need to be documented), we can then run the following command to generate help files for our functions automatically:

 	devtools::document()

 Following the suggestion in Hadley Wickham's R Packages book, you will also want to include an R file (possibly with the same name as your package -- I prefer to call mine `Package_Documentation.R` -- It does not really matter what you call it) in the `R` folder in your package directory.
 In this file you can document the whole package itself and not just the individual functions.
-You can also include other useful statments that will automatically take care of some of the setup for using C++ code (for example) which means you do not have to remeber to do these things by hand.
+You can also include other useful statements that will automatically take care of some of the setup for using C++ code (for example) which means you do not have to remember to do these things by hand.
 Here is a very basic example of how this could look:

 	#' MyPackage: A package for estimating some cool stuff!
 	#'